Anthony Seratelli: Business ventures

 During his baseball career, Seratelli ventured into the business world forming a production company called ARS*1 Productions (his initials and college baseball number).
 After leaving baseball and diving into production full-time, he rebranded his company to Jersey Filmmaker in 2018, now known for its premier production team and global creative services.

 Focusing on branded content along with scripted and unscripted pieces in sports, music and entertainment, Seratelli has worked with various networks and platforms to develop and execute both long and short features.
 In addition to his TV and broadcast relationships, Seratelli partners with top brands NASCAR, Fanatics and Walmart, reaching a wide audience with his work.

 Seratelli produced and directed a 10-part racing docu-series for Fox Sports that reached millions of viewers.
 A Beautiful Lie, a documentary produced and filmed by Seratelli played in multiple Film Festivals as well as his Executive Produced and edited feature film, Double Belgian, streams on Amazon, Apple TV, Google Play and Fandango.
 He has also produced and edited a 5-part docs-series on internet celebrity Lele Pons in collaboration with Shots Studios, which is set to stream on YouTube Originals in May 2020.
+Other major platforms and brands Seratelli and his company have worked with are Showtime, MSG & the New York Red Bulls with stories surrounding athletes like Floyd Mayweather, Peyton Manning and Aaron Judge.

+In 2023, Seratelli co-founded MoonBall Media alongside former MLB All-Star Eric Hosmer, creating an MLB player-owned production company focused on athlete-driven storytelling.
+MoonBall specializes in sports documentaries, unscripted series, and branded content, while also owning and programming a professional sports FAST channel, MoonBall Sports TV.

 Personal

 Seratelli was born in Woodbridge Township, New Jersey.
 He and his family lived in his great-grandparents house early in his life.
 His family moved to Old Bridge when he entered the sixth grade.
 His parents divorced, and his mother moved to California, with Anthony and his sister, Danyel, staying with their father, Russell.
-During his sophomore year at Seton Hall, Seratelli began instructing 14-year-olds in baseball camps.
-Seratelli formed a production company, called ArS*1 Productions, in 2012, which became Jersey Filmmaker in 2018.
+During his professional baseball career, Seratelli formed a production company, called ArS*1 Productions, in 2012, which became Jersey Filmmaker in 2017.

 Russell and Danyel were involved in a motor collision in 2011 in which Russell died.
 Anthony referred to his father as "the greatest man that ever lived", and has dedicated his career to his memory.

 His grandmother was born in Japan.